 Speaker:against their cravings are finding it easier to make

-Speaker:healthier choices, not m only to lose
+Speaker:healthier choices, helping them out not only to lose

 Speaker:weight, but sustain those